Gnuxie/method-hooks/README.md

 ## Features

+ * create hooks with `defhook`
-* `define-hook-generic` to set the default qualifier to use on hook-dispatchers
+ * set the default qualifier to use for hooks in a generic with `define-hook-generic`.
-* `defhook` to create hooks
-* `finalize-dispatch-method` to determine what happens in the method that will dispatch the hooks.
+ * change how hooks dispatch with `finalize-dispatch-method` or add behavoir to the dispatch method, which will enable the use of `call-next-method`.
-* `dispatch` to dispatch the hooks within finalize-dispatch-methods
-* `define-dispatch` to create a dispatcher for a new method-combination type
+* create a dispatcher for a new method-combination type with `define-dispatch`, or to change the behavoir of hook dispatch for an existsing qualifier.
 * `set-dispatch-for-qualifier` to set the default dispatcher to use for a given qualifier
+* `dispatch` to dispatch hooks for a specific method, (useful within `finalize-dispatch-method`).

 ## Usage